With tax filing season upon us, most of us are looking for ways to either reduce the taxes we’ll owe, or increase the refund we’ll receive.

 Second, you are putting funds away for your retirement.
 By making the contribution, it forces you dump money into an account that is a little difficult to access.
 That’s because once the funds are in a Traditional IRA, distributions from the account may result in taxes and penalties.

 For instance, making a withdrawal from the account before reaching 59 ½ years of age (or without qualifying for an exception) will trigger a 10% penalty on the amount taken.
 It will also require you to report the funds as income.
 Basically, you decrease your income with a contribution, and increase with a distribution.

 Since you received a tax break when you made the contribution (i.e. lowering your income by the contribution amount), now you have to claim the distribution as income, and Uncle Sam wants his cut.

 You Can Use Your Refund As Your Contribution

 Many think the contribution must be made before they hit the send button on their return.
 That is not the case-

 You can actually use your refund as your contribution.
-Just make sure to have the funds into a qualified account by the filing deadline (this year it’s April 18th).
+Just make sure to have the funds into a qualified account by the filing deadline (usually April 15th).
 Using tax filing software makes this a lot easier, but you can figure it with pen and paper as well.
 Here’s how it works...

 Let’s say you have an extra $2,500 bucks sitting in your checking account that you plan on contributing to an IRA.
 Let’s also say that by making that $2,500 contribution you’ll end up getting a refund of $1,500.
 By lumping the refund amount as part of your contribution, for a total of $4,000, you’ll reduce your AGI even more.
 By reducing your AGI, it reduces your tax responsibility, which could ultimately increase your refunded amount more.
 For this example, let’s assume it increased your refund to $2,000...